Jump to section:

 The term "model" refers to the agent's internal representation of the world—essentially a mental map that gets continuously updated as new information becomes available.
 Stanford's AI research demonstrates that this internal modeling capability allows agents to handle uncertainty and make predictions about unobservable aspects of their environment.

 Real-World Example: Robot vacuum cleaners like those from iRobot create spatial maps of homes as they clean.
+Research shows that their model-based navigation systems complete cleaning tasks 30% faster than previous random-pattern systems while achieving 98% floor coverage.
 When the vacuum encounters a new obstacle (like a shoe left on the floor), it updates its internal map and remembers to navigate around that location on subsequent cleaning cycles.
-This same mapping principle applies to how AI agents navigate complex business processes.

 Model-Based vs Simple Reflex Agents: What's the Difference?